vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 ### Change layer order

-When you can't click on an entity you need to change the order in the list.
+When you can't click on an entity, you need to change the order in the list.
-The higher in your yaml file the higher in the layer.
+The higher in your YAML file, the higher in the layer.

+---

+This is it from my side.\
+There are a lot more functionalities possible!
+It's endless!

 ---
 [^^ Top](#table-of-contents)